 - a.
-See Chapter 7 Hydrology. - b.
-Minimum data are drainage area map and a discharge-frequency plot. - Step 3 Design Downstream Channel - a.
 See Chapter 8 Channels. - b.
-Minimum data are cross section of channel and the rating curve for channel. - Step 4 Summarize Data on Design Form: Collect all data from the preceding steps and record on a single design form (see Figure 9.16). - Step 5 Select Design Alternative: Choose culvert material, shape, size and entrance type.

-Step 6 Select Design Discharge, Qd
+Minimum data are cross section of channel and the rating curve for channel.

+- Step 4 Summarize Data on Design Form: Collect all data from the preceding steps and record on a single design form (see Figure 9.16). - Step 5 Select Design Alternative: Choose culvert material, shape, size and entrance type. - Step 6 Select Design Discharge, Q_d - a.
-- a.
 See Section 9.2.2 Design Limitations. - b.
 Determine flood frequency from criteria. - c.
 Determine Q from discharge-frequency plot (Step 2). - d.
-Divide Q by the number of barrels. - Step 7 Determine Inlet-Control Headwater Depth, $HW_i$ : Use the inlet control approach in computer modeling or in the charts provided in the appendices. - a.
+Divide Q by the number of barrels. - Step 7 Determine Inlet-Control Headwater Depth, HW_i : Use the inlet control nomographs.
+An example on how to use the chart is shown on each nomograph. - a.
 Locate the size or height on the scale. - b.
 Locate the discharge: - i.
 For a circular shape, use discharge. - ii.
 For a box shape, use Q per foot of width. - c.
 Locate HW/D ratio: - i.
 Use a straight edge. - ii.
 Extend a straight line from the culvert size through the flow rate. - iii.
 Mark the first HW/D scale.
 Extend a horizontal line to the desired scale and read HW/D and note on Design Form in Appendix A. - d.
-Calculate headwater depth, HWi: - i.
+Calculate headwater depth, HW_i: - i.
 Multiply HW/D by D to obtain HW to energy grade line. - ii.
-Neglecting the approach velocity, $HW_i = HW$ . - iii.
-Including the approach velocity, $HW_i = HW$ approach velocity head. - Step 8 Determine Outlet Control Headwater Depth at Inlet, HWoi: - a.
+Neglecting the approach velocity, $HW_i = HW$. - iii.
+Including the approach velocity, $HW_i = HW$ approach velocity head. - Step 8 Determine Outlet Control Headwater Depth at Inlet, HW{oi} : - a.
 Calculate the tailwater depth TW from the design flow rate, outlet channel geometry, roughness, and slope, using uniform-flow equations such as the Manning's formula.
-TW can also be obtained using water-surface profile analysis.

-b.
-Calculate the critical depth $d_c$ using software or appropriate charts at the end of this chapter.
+TW can also be obtained using water-surface profile analysis. - b.
+Calculate the critical depth d_c using appropriate charts at the end of this chapter.
+Note, if $d_c > 0.9D$, consults Handbook of Hydraulics for a more accuracte d_c , if needed, because the curves are truncated where they converge. - c.

-- c.
 Calculate the value of $(d_c + D)/2$ and compare with the value of TW.
 D is the inside diameter or height of the culvert. - d.
-Determine $h_o = TW$ or $(d_c + D)/2$ whichever is larger. - e.
-Determine $k_e$ , entrance-loss coefficient from HDS 5 Table C.2. - f.
-Determine H, which is the sum of the energy losses at the culvert entrance, barrel, and the outlet from the outlet control charts. - g.
-Calculate HWoi from the equation:
+Determine $h_a = TW$ or $(d_c + D)/2$ whichever is larger. - e.
+Determine k_e , entrance-loss coefficient from HDS 5 Table C.2. - f.
+Determine H, which is the sum of the energy losses at the culvert entrance, barrel, and the outlet from the outlet control charts.
+An example on how to use the chart is shown on each nomograph. - g.
+Calculate HW{oi} from the equation: